MIScode180/MIScode180/README.md

 # Hi 👋, I'm Ibrahim

-Frontend Developer focused on building modern, scalable, and high-performance web applications with React, Next.js, and TypeScript.
+Frontend Developer focused on building modern, scalable, and high-performance web applications using React, Next.js, and TypeScript.

 ---

 ## 🚀 Currently Working On
-AI-powered applications and modern dashboard systems with clean UI, smooth UX, and production-ready architecture.
+Building AI-powered web applications and modern dashboard systems with clean UI, performance optimization, and scalable architecture.

 ---